CyberT33N/javascript-cheat-sheet/README.md

 1. Iterate through all keys of nested object

 # [For loop](#_for-loop)
+1. Iterate through all keys of nested object
-1. Do loop based on length of array
+2. Do loop based on length of array
-2. Make the loop jump to the next iteration when i is 5
+3. Make the loop jump to the next iteration when i is 5
-3. break the loop when i is 5
+4. break the loop when i is 5

 # [While](#_while)
 1. Do loop based on length of array